 COCKS are the new SWAMPS

 Starkly clear in layout and function—it's almost immediately usable at the table regardless of system.
 It's peppered with moments of sly humor, shocking violence, and very human emotion.
-It kicks of the stories of gods, humans, animals, and the things in between without taking agency from players and their characters.
+It tells the stories of gods, humans, animals, and the things in between without taking agency from players and their characters.

 Cockamania is a delightful, intertextual romp that reads at once like a personal journal, an anthropological text, a fantasy gazetteer, a hex crawl, and a recipe book.
 The game circulates around the event of the cockfight, but urges you to also take in the ephemera surrounding the event, the tables that produce futures leading away from the event, and the kinds of magic that seep into the seemingly mundane at all turns.